Modeling

 In the checked-out diagram, you can view diagram or symbol attributes in the sidebar on the right.
 Note the administration settings in BIC Process Design for the attributes in the different stages.

-The Details tab will open on the right, displaying the attributes of the currently selected diagram.
+The Details tab on the right displays the attributes of the currently selected diagram.

 If you have selected a symbol before or after opening the details, the right sidebar shows the attributes of the corresponding object.